iml130/lotlan-scheduler/README.md

 ```

 ### Task
-Transport, From and To are fixed Keywords.
-The names of the locations(from and to) need to be the same as the corresponding locations
+*Transport*, *From* and *To* are fixed Keywords.
+The names of the locations (from and to) need to be the same as the corresponding locations
-There are the same optional statements as in TransportOrderStep(Triggeredby, ...)
+There are the same optional statements as in TransportOrderStep (Triggeredby, ...)

 #### Examples